 Understanding Federal Motor Carrier Safety Regulations

 Commercial trucks on our roadways have the potential to be extremely dangerous.
 Because of this, the U.S. government has developed and continues to promote a set of rules that specifically apply to interstate commercial truck drivers and the companies that employ them.
 Almost any accident involving a commercial truck is likely to involve violation of these rules, collectively called the Federal Motor Carrier Safety Regulations (FMCSR).
-The personal injury attorneys at our Lakeland law firm are experts in trucking law, and we have represented numerous victims of accidents resulting from violation of the FMCSR.
+The personal injury attorneys at our Lakeland law firm serving Central Florida and Polk County, including Bartow, Winter Haven, and Haines City, are experts in trucking law, and we have represented numerous victims of accidents resulting from violation of the FMCSR.
 If you or someone you love has been involved in an accident with a commercial truck, contact one of our experienced attorneys today.

 The Federal Motor Carrier Safety Administration (FMCSA) was established within the Department of Transportation on January 1, 2000.
-Its primary mission is to prevent commercial motor vehicle-related fatalities and injuries.
+Its primary mission is to prevent commercial motor vehicle-related fatalities and injuries (such as spine injuries).
 The administration focuses on ensuring safety in motor carrier operations through:

 - Strong enforcement of safety regulations

 - Targeting high-risk carriers and commercial motor vehicle drivers

 - Improving safety information systems and commercial motor vehicle technologies

 - Strengthening commercial motor vehicle equipment and operating standards

 This mission to protect public safety is carried out largely through the enforcement of the FMCSR.
 Unfortunately, it is common for trucking companies and the drivers they employ to routinely ignore or blatantly violate the safety provisions of the FMCSR.